 If you ever generated a secure key on a linux box or even in a windows program like GnuPG or TrueCrypt, you noticed that generating the random number takes a bit of time, and that it is using some random data from the environment, like asking you to move the mouse around for a while.
 This ensures that the random number does not depend on any factors that can be replicated at any time by somebody else.
 One of the common flaws of some systems is that they rely on weak entropy to base their random number generation, and therefore the randomness is somewhat predictable and in some case reproducible.

 When two parties want to communicate securely, they each send data that they encrypted with the public key of the other party.
-A well-known analogy is the one of Alice and Bob exchanging messages3:
+A well-known analogy is the one of Alice and Bob exchanging messages as shown in Figure 13-2.

-3
+Figure 13-2: Bob and Alice exchanging messages

 In the case of the Diffie-Hellman key exchange, each party uses its private key and the counterpart’s public key to generate a shared secret that can be then used to encrypt data as a symmetric cypher.

-The beauty of the math behind the private/public key properties is that it allows generation of the same key starting with a combination of a public key from the other user and one’s own private key, so that no private key changes hands We can see this depicted in Figure 13-3:
+The beauty of the math behind the private/public key properties is that it allows generation of the same key starting with a combination of a public key from the other user and one’s own private key, so that no private key changes hands.
+We can see this depicted in Figure 13-3:

-3The Diffie-Hellman Key Exchange Mechanism
+Figure 13-3: The Diffie-Hellman Key Exchange Mechanism

 Hardware Security on iOS devices

 Since the person that can access the private key would be able to access the encrypted data, Apple does not provide the ability to access that key.
 On the current iOS devices there is a crypto chip named the “Secure Enclave”.
 This chip is completely isolated from the device CPU and its memory, and can be used only for the crypto operations.
-Each crypto chip is programmed with an unique 256 bit key for each device, and the firmware of the crypto chip is secured with a signing key known only to Apple.
+Each crypto chip is programmed with a unique 256 bit key for each device, and the firmware of the crypto chip is secured with a signing key known only to Apple.

 That way Apple should not be able to decrypt your password, since they do not know the UID.
 It is not known whether Apple has the ability to extract the UID from a crypto chip.
 According to Apple, the “Secure Enclave” crypto chip maintains its security even if the device is jailbroken.